navsterrr/mobile-qa/README.md

 ### Instructions

-1. Pull down this repo (if you haven't already).
+1. Pull down this mobile-qa repository (if you haven't already).

 2. Install the dependencies